 Note that FFP is available for Medicare cost sharing expenses at the beginning of the month after the month in which you determine an individual is eligible for Medicaid as a QMB.

-3490.13 Payment of Monthly Premiums for Medicare Part B and for Premium Hospital Insurance Under Medicare Part A.--You are required to pay the full amount of monthly premiums for Medicare Part B and, where applicable, for Premium Hospital Insurance under Medicare Part A. You may enroll QMBs and pay the Medicare Part §
+3490.13 Payment of Monthly Premiums for Medicare Part B and for Premium Hospital Insurance Under Medicare Part A.--You are required to pay the full amount of monthly premiums for Medicare Part B and, where applicable, for Premium Hospital Insurance under Medicare Part A. You may enroll QMBs and pay the Medicare Part B premiums under the State buy-in process under §1843 of the Act.
+Effective January 1, 1990, a State may request and obtain a buy-in agreement modification to include payment of Part A premiums on behalf of QMBs.
+Payment of premiums through buy-in is advantageous because premiums paid through this method are not

 3-5-88 Rev. 57